CommandPost/FCPCafe/docs/fcp-creative-summit.md

 See you there?

-Iain has also written a post on ProVideo Coalition [here](https://www.provideocoalition.com/the-final-cut-pro-creative-summit-2023/).
+Iain has also written a [post on ProVideo Coalition](https://www.provideocoalition.com/the-final-cut-pro-creative-summit-2023/).

 ---